 Tom Watson is the president and founder of CauseWired, a consulting firm advising clients on the social commons: nonprofits, foundations and companies.Tom is a journalist, author, and consultant who has worked at the confluence of media technology and social change for two decades.
 Tom writes the Social Ventures blog for Forbes and he is the author of CauseWired: Plugging In, Getting Involved, Changing the World (Wiley, 2008 ) a best-selling book that chronicles the rise of online social activism.
-He also serves as adjunct professor in the master’s program of New York University’s George Heyman Center for Philanthropy and Fundraising.
+He also serves as adjunct professor in the master’s program for philanthropy and fundraising at Columbia University.

 Tom’s client work focuses on education, social services, progressive causes, and the pursuit of social justice.
 Over the years, Tom has worked with many clients in strategic planning, case development, communications, branding development and marketing, as well as fundraising and development planning, including organizations such as the Sidney Hillman Foundation, Cabrini Mission Foundation, TrickleUp, North Shore-LIJ Health System Foundation, the International Center for Journalists, the Case Foundation, Save Ellis Island, the Tiger Woods Foundation, the Tuskegee Airmen, Catholic Relief Services, Christian Blind Mission, the Wealth & Giving Forum, and many others.